segmentio/segment-docs/src/connections/destinations/catalog/split/index.md

 In addition to the docs below, Split has created integration specific [documentation](https://docs.split.io/docs/segment#section-advanced-functionality) for additional troubleshooting and frequently asked questions.

 This destination is maintained by [Split](https://split.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).
-For any issues with the destination, please [reach out to their team](https://help.split.io).
+For any issues with the destination, [contact their team](https://help.split.io).

 _**NOTE:** Split is currently in beta, which means that there may still be some bugs for us to iron out.
 This doc was last updated on March 1, 2019, and we'd love to hear your feedback.
-If you are interested in joining our beta program or have any feedback to help us improve the Split Destination and its documentation, please [let us know](https://help.split.io)!_
+If you are interested in joining our beta program or have any feedback to help us improve the Split Destination and its documentation, [let us know](https://help.split.io)!_

 ## Getting Started